cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 ```

 1. Your application requests a token on the authorization server with its client id and secret
-2. The authorization server validates the client id and secret
-3. The authorization server returns a response with an access token
+2. If the client id and secret are valid, the authorization server returns a response with an access token
-4. Your application caches the token internally
+3. Your application caches the token internally
-5. Your application uses the access token to make authenticated requests to the API
+4. Your application uses the access token to make authenticated requests to the API
-6. The API responds to the requests.
+5. The API responds to the requests.
 If a `401 Unauthorized` is returned, the token has expired and a new one should be requested before re-trying the request

 To obtain a client access token, send a `POST` request to the `/oauth/token` endpoint of the authentication server with a JSON body like this: